isabella232/docs-13/docs/guides/Export_schema_and_content.md

 This will automatically download a `schema.txt` file, containing all schema information of your current content API.

 An example schema is shown below.
-It shows the schema for three content models: `Article`, `Author` and `Media`.
+It shows the schema for three content models: `Article`, `Author` and `Asset`.

-Media is a system model created by GraphCMS.
+Asset is a system model created by GraphCMS.
 The content model `Article` has one custom field `title` of type `String`.
 The content model `Author` has also one custom field with name `name` and type `String`.
 Both models are connected via a one-to-many relation with name `AuthorArticles`.